hbstack/site/content/news/migrating-to-dart-sass/index.md

 ## How to Keep Using LibSass?

-If you don't have time to do it or doesn't care about this, you can set the following parameters as `libsass`, to keep using LibSass.
+If you don't have time to do it or do not care about this, you can set the following parameters as `libsass`, to keep using LibSass.

 1. `hb.sass_transpiler` - HB Framework Core Module, required.
 2. `search.sass_transpiler` - Search Module, optional.